WorldviewAcademy/StaffRetreat2026/SETUP.md

 3. Replace `'YOUR_GOOGLE_SHEET_WEB_APP_URL'` with the URL you copied from the Apps Script deployment (keep the quotes)
 4. Save the file

+**Important Notes:**
-**Note:** The form accepts comma-separated years (e.g., "2018, 2019, 2020") to accommodate staff who served multiple years.
+- The form accepts comma-separated years (e.g., "2018, 2019, 2020") to accommodate staff who served multiple years.
 The year filter will show staff members who served in any selected year.
+- Users can update their information by returning to the site - their email is saved in browser localStorage and their data will be pre-filled.
+- The system automatically updates existing entries when someone submits with the same email address.
+- Three status options are available: "Not Going", "Interested", and "Committed".

 ## GitHub Pages Setup